nicojs/state-of-the-web-2024/slides/40-angular-renaissance/00-title.md

 - A fancy new reactive primitive, signals!
 - Type-safe forms
 - More TypeScript strictness: `null` checks, no implicit `any`s
 - More functional notations: no more classes for route guards, route resolvers and HTTP interceptors.
-Also: `inject()`
+Also: `inject()` and `@Input()` for route params

 ---